3 Sources

 Copy Link

-Grammy-nominated singer Charlie Puth has been appointed chief music officer at Moises, an AI-powered music-tech company with 70 million users worldwide.
-The platform focuses on non-generative AI tools like vocal isolation and mastering rather than full song generation.
-Puth will guide the company's creative and product direction as AI continues reshaping the music industry.
+Grammy-nominated singer Charlie Puth has been appointed chief music officer at Moises, an AI music technology company with 70 million users worldwide.
+Puth will guide the platform's creative and product direction as the music industry navigates the complex relationship between artificial intelligence and human creativity.

-Moises, an AI-powered music-tech company, announced Wednesday that Charlie Puth has been appointed as its chief music officer, a role that positions the Grammy-nominated singer to guide the platform's creative and product direction
+Moises, an AI music technology company, announced Wednesday that Grammy-nominated singer Charlie Puth has been appointed as its chief music officer, a position that will see him guide creative and product direction for the platform

 1